Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$: Abstract

 \section{Abstract}

-Cs$_2$Cu$_3$SnF$_{12}$ is a spin-1/2 antiferromagnet on a nearly uniform kagome lattice with an exchange interaction of $J=20.7$ meV.
-This compound undergoes magnetic ordering at $T_{\mathrm{N}}=20.2$ K with the $\bm{q}=0$ structure and the positive chirality, which is mainly caused by the large Dzyaloshinsky--Moriya (DM) interaction.
-Rb$_2$Cu$_3$SnF$_{12}$ is a spin-1/2 antiferromagnet on a modified kagome lattice with a $2a{\times}2a$ enlarged chemical unit cell at room temperature resulting in four kinds of nearest-neighbor exchange interaction, the average of which is $J_{\mathrm{avg}}=15.6$ meV.
+Cs$_2$Cu$_3$SnF$_{12}$ is a spin-1/2 antiferromagnet on a nearly uniform kagome lattice with an exchange interaction of $J\,{=}\,20.7$ meV.
+This compound undergoes magnetic ordering at $T_{\mathrm{N}}\,{=}\,20.2$ K with the $\bm{q}\,{=}\,0$ structure and the positive chirality, which is mainly caused by the large Dzyaloshinsky--Moriya interaction.
+Rb$_2$Cu$_3$SnF$_{12}$ is a spin-1/2 antiferromagnet on a modified kagome lattice with a $2a{\times}2a$ enlarged chemical unit cell at room temperature resulting in four kinds of nearest-neighbor exchange interaction, the average of which is $J_{\mathrm{avg}}\,{=}\,15.6$ meV.
 Its ground state is a pinwheel valence bond solid (VBS) with an excitation gap.
 Here, we show the structures of magnetic excitations in Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$ investigated by inelastic neutron scattering in wide energy and momentum ranges.
 For Cs$_2$Cu$_3$SnF$_{12}$, four single-magnon excitation modes were observed.
-Low-energy three modes are assigned to be transverse modes and the high-energy fourth mode is suggested to be an amplitude mode composed of bound spinons.
+Low-energy three modes are assigned to be transverse modes and the high-energy fourth mode is suggested to be an amplitude mode.
 It was confirmed that the energy of single-magnon excitations arising from the $\Gamma'$ point in the extended Brillouin zones is largely renormalized downwards.
-It was found that the high-energy single-magnon excitations near the zone boundary significantly broaden out, and that the broad excitation continuum without a marked structure spreads in a wide energy range from $0.15J$ to approximately $2.5J$ in contrast to the clearly structured excitation continuum observed in the spin-1/2 triangular-lattice Heisenberg antiferromagnet.
+It was found that the broad excitation continuum without a marked structure spreads in a wide energy range from $0.15J$ to approximately $2.5J$ in contrast to the clearly structured excitation continuum observed in the spin-1/2 triangular-lattice Heisenberg antiferromagnet.
 These findings, as well as the results of the recent theories based on fermionic approach of spinon excitations from the spin liquid ground state, strongly suggest spinon excitations as elementary excitations in Cs$_2$Cu$_3$SnF$_{12}$.
-In addition, weak excitations arising from M points were observed.
-There are two possible origins of the weak excitations.
-One is the ghost modes of the main single-magnon modes caused by the enlargement of the chemical unit cell below a structural phase transition temperature $T_{\mathrm{t}}=185$ K. The other is the remnant of the spin liquid state, which could be the ground state in the absence of the DM interaction.
 In Rb$_2$Cu$_3$SnF$_{12}$, singlet--triplet excitations from the pinwheel VBS state and their ghost modes caused by the enlargement of the chemical unit cell were clearly confirmed.
 It was found that the excitation continuum is structured in the low-energy region approximately below $J_{\mathrm{avg}}$ and the almost structureless high-energy excitation continuum extends to approximately $2.6J_{\mathrm{avg}}$.
 The characteristics of the high-energy excitation continuum are common to both Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$, irrespective of their ground states.
-The experimental results, as well as recent theory based on a fermionic approach of spinon excitations from the spin liquid ground state, strongly suggest that the spin liquid component remains in the ground state as quantum fluctuations in Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$.
+The experimental results strongly suggest that the spin liquid component remains in the ground state as quantum fluctuations in Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$.